Kyle Martino: International

 Martino played for the United States at the 2001 World Youth Championship in Argentina.
 He saw little playing time for the senior national team, getting his first cap on November 17, 2002, against El Salvador.
 He scored his only international goal against Panama on October 12, 2005, in a 2-0 World Cup qualifier U.S. victory.

+International goals

 Post-playing career

 Until the beginning of the 2020/21 season, Martino was a studio analyst and color commentator for NBC Sports coverage of the English Premier League.
 He was previously a color commentator for MLS on the ESPN family of networks.
 In addition to commentating, he is also a television host featured on Travel Channel's 36 Hours and NBC's Spartan Race.

 On November 6, 2017, Martino announced he was leaving NBC Sports temporarily to stand as a candidate for president of the United States Soccer Federation in the February 2018 election.
 His campaign was unsuccessful.

+On September 9, 2025, Martino joined the ownership group for USL Championship club Atlético Dallas.